jborichevskiy/up-and-to-the-right/content/books.md

 title: "Books"
 ---

 Favorite books by subject.
-Most of these fit into more than one so I had to pick one.

-Have a recommendation for one that should be on this list?
-[Drop me a line!](/about)
+Have a recommendation for one that should be on this list? [send me it!](/about)

 | Brain / Networks / Collaboration | |
 | ---- | ---- |